liuzy0708/Awesome_OL/README.md

 Explore related resources and inspiration at:

 - [GitHub - deep-active-learning](https://github.com/ej0cl6/deep-active-learning)

--
+---

-Thank you for selecting Awesome_OL!
-We trust that this toolkit will prove to be a valuable resource in your online learning pursuits.
+## Thank you for choosing Awesome_OL!

+We hope this toolkit serves as a valuable asset in your online learning endeavors.

-We are from the THUFDD Research Group, under the guidance of Prof. Xiao He and Prof. Donghua Zhou, situated within the Department of Automation at Tsinghua University.
+We are from the THUFDD Research Group, led by Prof. Xiao He and Prof. Donghua Zhou in the Department of Automation at Tsinghua University.

+We are committed to the long-term development of this toolkit.
 Should you have any inquiries, feedback, or wish to contribute, we encourage you to engage with our community via [mailto:liuzy21@mails.tsinghua.edu.cn].
 Here's to a fruitful learning journey!